BioinformaticsToolsmith/EnhancerMatcher/README.md

 EnhancerMatcher.ipynb: This Jupyter notebook contains the code to run EnhancerMatcher.
 If you are comfortable using Jupyter notebooks, you can modify the parameters in the first few cells and execute the notebook to generate an output evaluation from EnhancerMatcher.

 ## Tool:
-EnhancerMatcher.py: This python code contains the code to run EnhancerTracker.
+EnhancerMatcher.py: This python code contains the code to run EnhancerMatcher.
 This code is to be executed via terminal, it takes two inputs of fasta files along with a input for whether the user wants class activation maps generated.

 ## Requirements:
-EnhancerTracker uses several libraries:
+EnhancerMatcher uses several libraries:

 Python version: 3.10.13 (main, Sep 11 2023, 13:44:35) [GCC 11.2.0]